imunes/imunes/README.md

     wireshark (with GUI)
     ImageMagick
     Docker (version 1.6 or greater)
-    OpenvSwitch
     nsenter (part of the util-linux package since version 2.23 and later) xterm
     make (used for installation)

-To run IMUNES experiments, you must run the Docker daemon and start the ovs-vswitchd service (starting these services depends on your Linux distribution).
+To run IMUNES experiments, you must run the Docker daemon (starting this service depends on your Linux distribution).

 Note: on some distributions the netem module `sch_netem` required for link configuration is only available by installing additional kernel packages.
 Please check the availability of the module:

     # modinfo sch_netem

 #### Arch
-    # pacman -S tk tcllib wireshark-gtk imagemagick docker \
+    # pacman -S tk wireshark-qt imagemagick docker make xterm

-        make openvswitch xterm
+	# Also, package tcllib is available on AUR:
+	# yay -S tcllib

 #### Debian 9 and testing(buster)
     (https://docs.docker.com/install/linux/docker-ce/debian/)[https://docs.docker.com/install/linux/docker-ce/debian/]